 Eventually, readers learn that Melody is just like them – a three-dimensional kid learning to deal with friendship, bullies, family, and adult authority figures.
 She learns who to trust, who to appreciate, and who to put in their place with a pointed remark from her computer-assisted communication device (the Medi-Talker, which she renames “Elvira”).

 Melody gets terrific support from her understanding parents, from a new teacher in the hated Room H-5, and especially from the redoubtable caretaker, Mrs. V., who builds Melody’s confidence and inspires her to even higher achievement.
 When Melody complains that reviewing flash cards for the upcoming Whiz Kids competition will make her sweaty, Mrs. V retorts: “So let’s get stinky!”

-Out of My Mind has its sad, emotionally raw moments.
+Out of My Mind has its sad, emotional moments, also.
 But it is rich with beautiful prose and chock full of Melody’s energy and drive, her smarts and her resourcefulness.
-It is an outstanding exemplar of its genre, providing a window into the life and mind of a child most people would find more comfortable to ignore.
-Upper elementary and middle school students grappling with the realities of tween life will find themselves unexpectedly inspired and empathetic to her plight.
-They will learn something new about themselves.
-And they just might be inclined to go over and make friends with the Melodys in their school.
+It provides a memorable window into the life and mind of a child most people might find more comfortable to ignore.
+Upper elementary and middle school students grappling with the realities of tween life will find themselves inspired and empathetic.
+They will learn something new about themselves, and they just might be inclined to go over and make friends with the Melodys in their school.
 That’s how literature opens minds.